CURRENT ISSUE: August 2023

 Mullaney’s Harp & Fiddle

-in The Strip area of Pittsburgh is one of two Irish Pubs and music venues.
-They are opened Tuesday through Saturday from 11:00am.
+The Strip area of Pittsburgh is one of two Irish Pubs and music venues.
+They are open Tuesday through Saturday from 11:00 am.
 Every Tuesday they offer a Ceili night, and many Wednesdays through Saturdays, ‘live’ music is performed.

 Some of the best performers and musicians have graced the stage with their talent.
 Covid, periodically, has put a damper on the music as it is not always possible to project who will be performing.
 Our local talent had done a spectacular job entertaining us both on the back deck and on the inside stage.